tenwiseman/avr-denonstrator/README.md

 Expose a REST API for a Denon web-enabled AVR receiver

 ## Summary
-This application creates a REST API that can be used to send commands to a Denon AV receiver over a network connection.
+This application creates a REST API that can be used to send Telnet commands to a Denon AV receiver over a network connection.

 ## Configuration